 Sastre to Scali

-Manuel Sastre (Sustre; aka Manuel Sastre Garcia)
+Manuel Sastre (Manuel Sastre y Garcia)

-Born Pozaldez, Spain.
+Born Pozaldez, Spain, c.1881.
 Laborer; union organizer.
 Migrated to Panama Canal Zone 1908; migrated to US 1910.
 Joined the IWW in California 1911; organized Spanish-speaking workers in Southern California; led major citrus workers’ strike in Covina, January-February 1919; arrested and sentenced to 30 days in jail for assault.
 Arrested February 1919 for violating Espionage Act, but never brought to trial; deported later that year.
-1932 living in in Málaga and subscribing to the anarchist magazine Estudios (Valencia).
-No further information found.

 FBI file OG 8000-96994